 Five lactating women who were 2 to 6 weeks postpartum were given a single dose of carbimazole 40 mg orally, equivalent to 24.5 mg of methimazole.
 Methimazole milk concentrations were measured every hour for 8 hours.
 The average milk concentration was 182 mcg/L at 1 hour after the dose and decreased to 83 mcg/L at 8 hours after the dose.
 The average total amount of methimazole excreted into milk over 8 hours was 34 mcg (range 29 to 47 mcg).

 A mother with twins began taking carbimazole 30 mg daily 2 months postpartum.
 The dosage was lowered as she became euthyroid.
 Free methimazole was measured in breastmilk 10 times between weeks 2 and 16 of therapy.
 The mean milk methimazole concentration was 43 mcg/L (range 0 to 92 mcg/L), although the exact dosage the mother was taking during all of these measurements was not stated.
 The peak milk methimazole concentration occurred about 4 hours after the dose.

 Infant Levels.
 A mother with twins began taking carbimazole 30 mg daily 2 months postpartum.
 The dosage was lowered as she became euthyroid.
 The infants were breastfed (extent not stated) and plasma methimazole concentrations were measured between weeks 1 and 16 of therapy.
-Average serum levels were 45 mcg/L (range 0 to 105 mcg/L) and that in twin 2 was 52 mcg/L (range 0 to 156 mcg/L), with the highest values reported with a maternal dose of 30 mg daily.
+The highest plasma levels occurred between 2 and 4 hours after a maternal dose.
+Average serum level in one twin averaged 45 mcg/L (range 0 to 105 mcg/L) over a 15 week period and the average serum level in the other twin was 52 mcg/L (range 0 to 156 mcg/L) over 14 weeks, with the highest values reported with a maternal dose of 30 mg daily.